WIMNZhao/TS_Enhanced/README.md

 Optional params:
 - `percent_of_libray`: Optional.
 Default 0.1%.
 Percent of library to be screened.
 If 0.1% to be screened, set as 0.001 instead of 0.1 (a bit confusing).
 - `num_warmup_trials`: Optional.
 Default 5.
-Number of times to randomly sample each reagent in the reaction.
-It has an impact on how quickly top-scored compounds can be recovered.
-For the size of the largest reaction component library around a few hundreds, try 20.
-For a size around tens of thousands, try 5.
 - `num_per_cycle`: Optional.
 Default 1000.
-A value that is between 10% and 20% of the size of the largest component library.
+A value that is around 10% of the size of the largest component library.
 - `scaling`: Optional.
-Default 1.
-Positive if higher score is preferred; negative otherwise. +/- 1 is usually good.
-It is used to scale the Boltzmann temperature.
+Default 1. +1 if higher score is preferred; -1 otherwise.
 - `stop`: Optional.
 Default 1000.
 Stop searching when without sampling a new compound for a specified number of consecutive attempts.
-Increasing the num_warmup_trials may lead to an unexpected early stop.
-If so, increase it to a higher number.
 - `results_filename`: Optional.
 Default "./results.csv".
 Name of the file to output results to.
 - `log_filename`: Optional.
 Log filename to save logs to.
 If not set, logging will be printed to stdout.
+- `hide_progress`: Optional.
+Defaut true. false otherwise.
+- "nprocesses": Optional.
+Default to use all CPU cores.